Space News

 posted 05-07-2004 06:17 PM Click Here to See the Profile for thump Click Here to Email thump Edit/Delete Message Reply w/Quote

 This may be "old" news, but the EVA patch has been updated.
-The new version now has five stars, vs. the old three.
+The new version now has five stars, versus the old three.
 The stars represent each U.S. program that had a spacewalk, so the two new ones are of course space shuttle and ISS.

 I volunteer at the National Air and Space Museum and talk about living and working in space.
 Several weeks ago a gentleman stopped by who worked for the spacewalk team, and had given me the new version, in his words the patch was very new.